-First Steps Lacrosse is an early childhood development program offered by the American Indoor Lacrosse Association.
-The American Indoor Lacrosse Association has set out to develop the game of indoor lacrosse for all ages across the United States.
-First Steps Lacrosse is offered for children ages 2 to 7.
-It is the aim of the AILA and First Steps Lacrosse to teach children fundamental movements and skills.
-While we do want to develop excellent lacrosse players, we also recognize the importance of Physical Literacy and giving every child the opportunity to be Active for Life.
+First Steps Lacrosse is an early childhood development program offered by the American Indoor Lacrosse Association for all children ages 2 to 7.
+The goal of First Steps Lacrosse is to teach children fundamental movements that develop Physical Literacy and give children the opportunity to be Active for Life.

 - Physical Literacy is the development of fundamental movement and sport skills that will permit a child to move with confidence and control in a wide variety of sport situations.
 It also includes the ability to “read and react” appropriately in sport situations.

 - Adult confidence comes from having learned fundamental movements as a child.
 Not having the skills is a major reason for children and adults to withdraw from physical activity and sport.

 - Just as parents/guardians ensure that their children develop skills in reading and mathematics, they should also pursue their development in Physical Literacy.

 - One sport alone cannot provide all the fundamental movements for physical literacy.
 The movements in swimming or skating are very different than those in football.

 - Physical literacy should be developed before the onset of the adolescent growth.